-Every Census presents an opportunity to review our statistics on the size and characteristics of the population.
-As most of our statistics are aimed at bridging the gap between Censuses, research programmes tend to reflect this 10 year cycle.
+Every census presents an opportunity to review our statistics on the size and characteristics of the population.
+As most of our statistics are aimed at bridging the gap between censuses, research programmes tend to reflect this 10-year cycle.

-Other improvements to our population and migration statistics since the last Census.
+Other improvements to our population and migration statistics since the last census.

-In the years leading up to the last Census, this programme extensively researched how we could improve our migration statistics.
-The programme is now complete and some methods developed are now in use.
+In the years leading up to the last census, this programme extensively researched how we could improve our migration statistics.
+The programme is now complete, and some methods developed are now in use.
 This is an archive of the programme's work.

-Population Statistics Research Unit
+Population Statistics Division